Sudarshan12D/Timer/README.md

 # Timer

-Created a Timer using an Hardware provided kit below.
+Developed a Timer App displayed on a PC terminal using UART and Timer peripherals.
+The app is controlled through push buttons connected to the microcontroller's input ports.

 ![Image](/emb.jpg)

 1. Used UART module to display the outputs on the pc terminal